 Christ as our good land is so enjoyable, even just in this aspect of water!

 We hope this post has whetted your appetite to experience Christ as the good land.
-We invite you to learn more by ordering a free copy of The All-inclusive Christ here.
+We invite you to learn more by ordering a copy of The All-inclusive Christ here, available for free to US residents.
 Each chapter is packed with wonderful aspects of who Christ is, and practical examples of how we can apply Him in our daily life.

 Subscribe to receive helpful posts on the Christian life and the Bible.